saucelabs/sauce-docs/docs/api-testing/contract-testing.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-## What is API Testing?

 An API conversation consists of:
 * API consumer (client side) performing a request
 * API producer (server side) responding to that request<br/><img src={useBaseUrl('img/api-fortress/2022/03/api-conversation.png')} alt="API Conversation and Contract" width="300"/>

 The conversation needs to follow specific rules that the API producer and API consumer must agree upon.
 The formal description of these rules is the contract, which is generally presented as a specification file such as [OpenAPI](https://swagger.io/docs/specification/about/).

-If this contract is broken by either party, it can lead to bugs and malfunctions. _Contract testing_ is the act of validating that the API producer and the API consumer are respecting the contract.
+If this contract is broken by either party, it can lead to bugs and malfunctions. _API Contract Testing_ is the act of validating that the API producer and the API consumer are respecting the contract.
 That’s where Sauce Labs API Testing comes in.

+## What You'll Need
+* A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
+* An existing API Testing Project.
+For details on how to create one, see [API Testing Quickstart](/api-testing/quickstart/).

-## Contract Testing
+## About Contract Testing

 Contract testing is a fast, lightweight form of API testing that strictly checks the content and format of requests and responses.
 This method is ideal for:
 * Testing APIs during the early stages of design and development